HIAS: Evacuation of Jews from Muslim countries and Hungary, Cuba, Czechoslovakia, Poland, and Ethiopia

 Since 1950, HIAS' activities have closely mirrored world events.
 In 1956, HIAS helped relocate Jews fleeing the Soviet invasion of Hungary, and evacuated the Jewish community of Egypt after their expulsion during the Sinai Campaign.
 During the Cuban Revolution, HIAS set up operations in Miami to relocate the Jews of Cuba.

 During the 1960s, HIAS oversaw the migration of Jews from Algeria, Tunisia, and Libya and, through Operation Yachin (1961–1964), arranged with Morocco's King Hassan for the transfer of his country's huge Jewish community to France and, eventually, Israel.
 Of almost one million Jewish refugees from Muslim countries, about 80,000 were resettled by HIAS.

 In 1965, HIAS was instrumental in the passage of an immigration law that finally replaced the National Origins Quota, eliminating decades of ethnic admission policies for the US.
 In 1968, HIAS came to the aid of Czechoslovakia's Jews after the suppression of the "Prague Spring", and to Poland's Jews after Communist Party factions started an internal fight using an anti-intellectual and anti-Semitic campaign, whose real goal was to weaken the pro-reform liberal party faction and attack other circles (1968 Polish political crisis).

 In 1975, following the fall of Saigon, HIAS was asked by the State Department to aid in resettling Vietnamese refugees.

 Since that time, the organization has continued to provide support for refugees of all nationalities, religions, and ethnic origins.
 This has been stated as: "Originally HIAS helped Jewish refugees; now HIAS is Jews helping all refugees."

 In 1977, HIAS helped evacuate the Jews of Ethiopia, which culminated in several airlifts to Israel.
 However, in 1981, the Jewish Defense League protested the "lack of action" to rescue Ethiopian Jews by taking over the main offices of HIAS in Manhattan.

 In close coordination with Israel, HIAS played a central role in rescuing Jews from Syria and Lebanon.
 In 1979, the overthrow of the Shah in Iran precipitated a slow but steady stream of Jews escaping the theocracy of that country, home to one of the world's oldest Jewish communities.
+Future New York State Senator 13- year-old Anna Kaplan was one of the Jewish Iranians whose escape and resettlement HIAS aided; her parents were unable to join her until over two years later.
 In addition, to helping Iranian Jews, many Iranians for religious e.g. Baháʼí faith or political reasons were also aided by HIAS.